emrgnt-cmplxty/fermi/docs/docs/sdk/rust/reduce-size.md

 ### Removing `rlib` from the manifest

 Ensure that your manifest (`Cargo.toml`) doesn't contain `rlib` unless it needs to.
-Some Axion examples have included this:
+Some Fermi examples have included this:

 :::caution Adds unnecessary bloat